lbutler/epanet-utilities/README.md

 ![Projection Converter](./public/github/projection-converter.png)

 A utility for reprojecting EPANET `.inp` files to different coordinate reference systems (CRS).
-This tool helps ensure spatial consistency when integrating hydraulic models with GIS or other mapping applications.
+This tool helps ensure spatial systems match when integrating hydraulic models with GIS or other mapping applications.

-Each utility in this collection has its own dedicated README file with installation and usage instructions.

 ## Installation & Usage